Ready for the AP Statistics Exam?

 Tip #1: Understand Your Calculator

 Being familiar with your calculator, whether you have a Texas Instruments calculator or a different brand, is very important during the test!
-Making sure you know how to use the key functions– especially for statistical tests like chi-squared– will save you so much time and peace of mind the morning of the exam.
+Making sure you know how to use the key functions– like chi-squared– will save you so much time and peace of mind the morning of the exam.

 Check out this helpful resource we like to recommend to our students for more information: 6 Calculator Functions You Must Know for the AP Statistics Exam.